NemB0t/ROS2-Open3D-PointCloud-Converter/README.md

 ```
 **Note1: ** The xyz coodinates must be in the shape (N,3) and intensity must be in the shape (N,1) where N is the number of lidar points in the data.

 I made this code snippet as a helper function for lidar preprocessing node for  [UHRacing Autonomous](https://uk.linkedin.com/company/uh-racing-autonomous).
 I was searching for a converter but I didn't find one that was working in ros-galactic,  hence lead to the creation of these functions.
-I have posting it in my git so that anyone who faces the same issue in the future can use it.
+I am posting it in my github so that anyone who faces the same issue in the future can use it.

 Tested on ros-galactic and ros-foxy with Open3D version 0.13.0.